Property404/newthttpd/README.md

-             thttpd - tiny/turbo/throttling HTTP server
-                    version 2.27 of 19Oct2015
+NewtHTTPd version 0.0.0(prealpha) on July2016

-thttpd is a simple, small, portable, fast, and secure HTTP server.
+NewtHTTPd is a simple, small, portable, fast, and secure HTTP server based on thttpd 2.27.

 Simple: It handles only the minimum necessary to implement HTTP/1.1.

-Small: See the size comparison chart at http://www.acme.com/software/thttpd/notes.html#sizes.
-It also has a very small run-time size, since it does not fork and is very careful about memory allocation.
+Small: It has a very small run-time size, since it does not fork and is very careful about memory allocation.

-Portable: It compiles cleanly on FreeBSD 2.x/3.x, SunOS 4.1.x, Solaris 2.x, BSD/OS 2.x, Linux 1.2.x, OSF/1 (on a 64-bit Alpha), and no doubt many others.
+Portable: Targeting POSIX systems: modern GNU/Linux, macOS, and FreeBSD

 Fast: In typical use it's about as fast as the best full-featured servers (Apache, NCSA, Netscape).
 Under extreme load it's much faster.